The countries: The Netherlands- Belgium- Luxembourg- Germany

 Somewhere in between Beaufort Castle and Vianden is where the 3rd ticket happened.
 I was going 90 since it was a highway, then it dropped to 50, then to 30.
 I saw the car in front of me slam on his breaks between the 50 and 30 zone so I did the same- just in time to see the speed camera snap a picture.
 I was fined for going 2 kilometres over.

 Vianden is fantastic.
 We parked near the base of the gondola in the free parking.
 You could also attempt to park within the town on the cobblestone streets, which I think was free also.
 But my parallel parking is far worse than my ability to get fines.
 Take the gondola chair (yes, pay money for this!) up to the top and you get stunning views just around the river bend (Pocahontas where you at?!) town and the massive castle as well.
 There is a restaurant at the top but we didn’t purchase anything (shocker).
 You can also walk up instead of taking the gondola but we were short on time and the views from the gondola itself were better than on the hiking trail.
 Yes, there is a hiking trail but I didn’t want you to be more in shape than me and the paid gondola is worth it.

-You can be in three places at once- The Netherlands, Germany, and Belgium
+You can be in three places at once, without having to get your Hogwarts letter- The Netherlands, Germany, and Belgium

 Known in Dutch as the DrieLandenPunt (Three-Point Land).
 Apparently, there are quite a few places in Europe that have this point where multiple countries meet.
 We wanted to be in three places at once and since we don’t have superpowers yet we thought this was the next best thing.